 Klezmer is a traveling music, an intricate weaving of dance rhythm and lament, a sharing of joy and sorrow through voice, violin, clarinet, cimbalom, keyboard, horns, and percussion that has moved through medieval times in the Jewish communities of Eastern Europe to travel the world and, on the shores of America, meet up and be in conversation with jazz, bluegrass, and the blues.
-As the beginning of Chanukah, the festival of lights, approaches on 20 December, it’s a good time to take a listen to the work of musicians who are carrying forward this lively and living tradition.
+As the beginning of Chanukah, the festival of lights, approaches, it’s a good time to take a listen to the work of musicians who are carrying forward this lively and living tradition.

 Twenty five years ago, a mixed bag of artists responded to an advertisement in a New York paper seeking people who’d be interested in forming a klezmer band.
 Through twenty five years, The Klezmatics have done just that, holding on to tradition by extending it, creating a sound that carries the eastern European sounds of the music into deep connection with other ideas while staying true to source and sound.